apolieshchuk/vybe-assesment-api/README.md

 - For caching, `Redis` was used
 - `Swagger` was used to document the API.
 Can be accessed at `https://{baseUrl}/api`
 - The project-api is hosted on heroku and can be accessed at https://vybe-assesment-d090f83d67ce.herokuapp.com/api
+- Basic throttling was implemented to prevent abuse of the API

 ## Installation and Running the app